We’re reader-supported; we may earn a commission from links in this article.

 Four lovebirds can live together in a common location for play but should be kept in separate cages when they sleep.
-Lovebirds can be very territorial and one pair may fight with lovebirds of the same gender in the other pair.
-Male lovebirds may be more tolerant to living together in a group of 4.
+Lovebirds can be very territorial, and one pair may fight with lovebirds of the same gender in the other pair.
+Male lovebirds may be more tolerant of living together in a group of 4.

 Can You Tame A Pair of Lovebirds?

-A pair of lovebirds can be tamed over time and can take up to 6 months to a year to bond with humans.
-Lovebirds need to receive extra care and quality time over long periods before they trust and show affection to their owners.
+A pair of lovebirds can be tamed over time, taking up to 6 months to a year to bond with humans.
+Lovebirds need extra care and quality time over long periods before they trust and show affection to their owners.

 Do Two Male Lovebirds Fight?

-Two male lovebirds do fight if they are quarreling over food, space, or territory.
-However, male lovebirds are less territorial so they fight with much less aggression and less frequency than female lovebirds.
+Two male lovebirds fight if they are quarreling over food, space, or territory.
+However, male lovebirds are less territorial, so they fight with much less aggression and less frequency than female lovebirds.

 Why Are My Male and Female Lovebirds Fighting?

-Male and female lovebirds can fight due to a number of reasons: (1) Food, (2) Territorial Space, (3) Defending of Chicks, and (4) when the bonded pair is not DNA-confirmed to be a male-female pair.
+Male and female lovebirds can fight for several reasons: (1) Food, (2) Territorial Space, (3) Defending Chicks, and (4) when the bonded pair is not DNA-confirmed to be a male-female pair.
 Owners often mistake their female-female pairs to be male-female, leading to aggressive fighting.

 Are My Lovebirds Playing or Fighting?

-If lovebirds are lightly nipping at each other’s beaks, they are likely to be playing instead of fighting.
+If lovebirds are lightly nipping at each other’s beaks, they will likely be playing instead of fighting.
 When lovebirds fight, they bite, nip, and peck at each other’s beaks, feet, and feathers.
 Female lovebirds are more likely to be aggressive and fight instead of play with each other.

 Why Do Lovebirds Bite Each Other’s Feet?

-Lovebirds bite each other’s feet to either show their dominance or establish their territory in their caged locations.
+Lovebirds bite each other’s feet to show their dominance and establish their territory in their caged locations.
 Lovebirds are territorial, and biting each other’s feet is a way they protect their territory from other birds, especially among female lovebirds.